 How to fix ‘Windows cannot access computer’ error code 0x80004005

-For a supposedly enterprise friendly operating system, accessing shared folders or network locations in Windows is never easy.
+For a supposedly enterprise-friendly operating system, accessing shared folders or network locations in Windows is never easy.
 Whether you’re at home or at work, sharing resources is always more complicated than it should be.
-As classic error is the ‘Windows cannot access computer 0x80004005’ error.
-That is what we are going to tackle today.
+As classic example is the ‘Windows cannot access computer 0x80004005’ error.
+That’s what we’ll tackle today.

 As usual, Windows is no help when it comes to identifying the cause of the error.
 The usual syntax is something like ‘Windows cannot access \\Computer1, Check the spelling… Error code 0x80004005 Unspecified error’.
 Helpful right?